TimHanewich/centauri/docs/getting-started/readme.md

+# Building Centauri: Custom Python-based Quadcopter Flight Controller
-# Getting Started with Centauri
+- Getting Started
+    - What is Centauri
+    - Components needed
+    - Cost estimate
-- Getting Started (components needed, go read about quadcopter flight dyamics)
+    - go read about quadcopter flight dyamics
-- Drone Build: Print and Assemble
+- Print and Assemble the Drone
-- Drone Build: Flash the Code
+- Flash the Code to the Drone's MCU
-- Controller Build: Transceiver Assembly
+- Transceiver Assembly
-- Controller Build: Setup and Run
+- First boot: establish communications, spin the props!
 - PID Tuning and Tethered Testing
 - Take Flight!